celo-org/docs/blog/5-11-2022-how-to-develop-your-game-items-with-thirdweb-erc1155-base-contract-on-celo/thirdweb.md

 which the new custodian can call to accept the responsibilities of a custodian.

 These functions are fairly simple. initiateCustodyTransfer takes an address parameter.
-The function performs the zero address check, sets newCustodian to _newCustodian, and emits the custodyTransferInitiated event. acceptCustody can only be called by the newCustodian address, after which, once called, immediately makes the newCustodian the custodian.
-Until the newCustodian accepts custody, the custodian address will not be changed.
+The function performs the zero address check, sets `newCustodian` to `_newCustodian`, and emits the `custodyTransferInitiated` event. `acceptCustody` can only be called by the `newCustodian` address, after which, once called, immediately makes the `newCustodian` the custodian.
+Until the `newCustodian` accepts custody, the custodian address will not be changed.

 ### Building the Reward Functionality